JSMonk/sweet-monads/iterator/README.md

 Sums the elements of an iterator.
 Takes each element, adds them together, and returns the result.

-_Warrning_: Be careful, `LazyIterator` should be iterated for the computation.
+_Warning_: Be careful, `LazyIterator` should be iterated for the computation.
 So it doesn't work with infinity iterable objects.

 ```typescript
 function sum(this: LazyIterator<number>): number;